Broccoli811/sit323-2025-prac7p/README.md

 # step-by-step instructions

-1. Deployed MongoDB in your Kubernetes cluster using a Deployment and a Service.
+1. Deployed MongoDB in the Kubernetes cluster using a Deployment and a Service.
 Ensure the Service used a ClusterIP and gave it the name mongodb-service for internal access.
 <img width="817" alt="image" src="https://github.com/user-attachments/assets/ece7161d-9777-4552-8ae8-686d34bf3214" />
 <img width="845" alt="image" src="https://github.com/user-attachments/assets/f821f353-0a1f-4d46-9e60-4d78dd56caf8" />